Myrmidonut/secret-santa/README.md

 Joining groups requires the groupname and a code.

 Secret santa partners are randomly generated and hidden from other groupmembers.
-Groupmembers can create wishlists that their secret santa can view.
+Groupmembers can create wishlists that only their secret santa can view.

 ***